BobKuczewski/MINT/README.md

 This code declares an anonymous function and stores its address in `a`.
 This function will increment its argument by 1.

-The next line pushs the number 3 on the stack and executes the function in `a`.
+The next line pushes the number 3 on the stack and executes the function in `a`.
 The function adds 1 and prints 4 to the console.

 ```